GbengaCyber/Conditional-Access-Troubleshooting-Runbook---Lab-Simulation/README.md

 ---

-> This runbook was built from a real troubleshooting session in a lab environment (EagleSecureIT).
+> This runbook was built from a real troubleshooting session in a lab environment.
 Settings and policy names have been kept as-is to reflect how the investigation actually unfolded.